GPlates/GPlates/doc-python-api/pygplates_reference.rst

 | ``RotationModel`` is the main class for getting finite and stage rotations from rotation models/files.
 | ``FiniteRotation`` is a useful maths class for rotating geometries (and vectors).
+| ``NetRotationModel`` is for calculating net rotation of topological plates and deforming networks.

 .. autosummary::
    :nosignatures: